 How to Learn High-Frequency Words using Phonemic Awareness / Phonics Principles?

-This Game (we’ve called it The High-Frequency Words game) uses Phonemic Awareness / Phonics Principles, so your child learns these words in a much more efficient way than the traditional methodology based on pure visual memory and repetition.
+This Game (we’ve called it The High-Frequency Words Phonics Game) uses Phonemic Awareness/Phonics Principles to teach “sight words” is a much more efficient way than the traditional methodology based on pure visual memory and repetition.

 If you find value, don’t forget to SHARE, so this tool can spread out and reach more people!